17 Essentials Most People Miss on Their Hawaii Packing List

 I suggest bringing sturdy hiking shoes if you are doing multiple hikes or extensive hiking in Hawaii.
 Check out the latest prices and more details.

-However, if you are just planning on doing one, it’s best to pack an old pair of shoes that you can toss at the end of your trip.
-This is especially true on Kauai where their famous red dirt will permanently stain your shoes.
+However, if you’re only planning on doing one, it’s best to pack an old pair of shoes that you can discard at the end of your trip.
+This is especially true on Kauai, where their famous red dirt will permanently stain your shoes.

 And don’t forget to pack socks!